thementat42/Manganese/docs/01_variables.md

 1. `const`: Declares a variable as constant (i.e.) immutable. <br>
     Once assigned, a `const` variable cannot have its value changed.
 Variables marked as `const` must have a value assigned when they are declared
 2. `ptr`: Declares a pointer to a variable of the specified type (a `ptr` variable holds the memory address of the variable it points to).
 3. `owns`: Declares that a function takes responsibility for freeing a block of memory it accepts as a parameter.
-By default, the caller is responsible for freeing memory (i.e., pointers are borrowed by default)
+By default, the caller is responsible for freeing memory (i.e., pointers are borrowed by default).
+Must be paired with `ptr`.
+See the [functions doc](/docs/04_functions.md#-ownership-) for more

 `const` always applies to the type to its right.